arenaxr/arena-docs/content/troubleshooting.md

 - [https://stackoverflow.com/questions/52805115/certificate-verify-failed-unable-to-get-local-issuer-certificate](https://stackoverflow.com/questions/52805115/certificate-verify-failed-unable-to-get-local-issuer-certificate)

 ## Web Browser Scene Errors
-While visiting an ARENA scene in a **web browser**, you may encounter an error condition due to limited hardware, memory, or network capacity.
+While visiting an ARENA scene in a **web browser**, you may encounter an error condition.
 Some of these are detailed below with some troubleshooting steps.

 ### Error: Network speed is too slow
 Some elements of the scene may not have loaded if at all.
 You may see this error if the network speed of your current connection is too slow for the ARENA to operate.
 Most fixes involve switching to another network connection which may have improved bandwidth or latency.
 Steps to try: